fnk0/FlashCards-Codelab/README.md

 ##### Step 2.
 Create a generic Drawer Activity.
-As an Android Developer you might find youserlf in the situation of not being able to use fragments or you may want to use different activities with a Drawer Layout.
+As an Android Developer you might find yourself in the situation of not being able to use fragments or you may want to use different activities with a Drawer Layout.
 It can also be tedious every time you start a project to code the Nav Drawer boylerplate.
 For those reasons we will extend Activity to create a Default DrawerLayoutActivity for our App.

 ``` Hint: Read the code carefully and make sure you understand every single aspect before going to the next step.
 If you don't understand something raise your hand and someone will explain it to you. ```